gorkemmeral/beautiful-jekyll/about-me.md

 I enjoy sharing ideas about my interests.
 I can also help you with your growth strategy & data analytics projects.
 Please use the social media / contact icons at the buttom of the page to get in touch.

-You can book a **free one hour consultancy** service with me to discuss your business' data and growth strategy.
+You can book a **free one hour consultancy** service with me to discuss your data, analytics, and growth strategy.

 <!-- Calendly link widget begin -->
 <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet">